alxmancilla/DataDayMX/README.md

+# "Data Analysis with MongoDB" workshop

-# Datasets and sample queries used during "Data Analysis with MongoDB" workshop in DataDay Mexico 2018
+Datasets and sample queries used during "Data Analysis with MongoDB" workshop in DataDay Mexico 2018

+## Setup  environment

 Download repository with dataset and examples of data analysis with MongoDB